 I published a memo on the Lightroom Classic feedback site explaining the correct behavior, how to implement it, providing exhaustive test results, and including a test suite they can run against new releases.
 Of course, I’ve run this plugin through the same test suite.

 Lightroom 11 fails to copy the on/off toggles of Develop panels.

 Copy Settings requires Lightroom 6.0 or later, Lightroom CC 2015, or Lightroom Classic.
 (The newer cloud-focused Lightroom doesn’t support plugins.)

-- If you’re upgrading from a previous version of Copy Settings, exit Lightroom and replace the existing copysettings.lrplugin folder with the new one extracted from the downloaded .zip.
+- If you’re upgrading from a previous version of Copy Settings, exit Lightroom, delete the existing copysettings.lrplugin folder, and replace it with the new one extracted from the downloaded .zip.
 Restart Lightroom and you’re done.

 - If this is a new installation, extract the folder copysettings.lrplugin from the downloaded .zip and move it to a location of your choice.